GregoryAlexander77/Galaxie-Blog/README.md

 We have successfully tested using Apache, TomCat and IIS.
 We have not yet tested the blog on Lucee, an open-source version of Adobe ColdFusion, however, I intend on supporting Lucee in the future.

 Many ISPs offer ColdFusion servers for as low as 12 dollars a month.
 I use Media3.net, and they have been terrific.
-You can search the web for ColdFusion hosting to find out more.
+You can find out more by searching the web for ColdFusion hosting.

 1. Galaxie Blog can be downloaded from the Galaxie Blog Git Hub Repository.